http4s/rho/Rho.md

 # Documenting Http4s web services with rho
 Rho is a library for documenting Http4s web apis.

+Note: To get the generated swagger.json, you need to visit: `{https|http}://host:port/{base path if any}/swagger.json`

 Sample:
 ```scala
 val api = new RhoService[IO] {